 Students conduct their research in one of the 144 laboratories of the Institut Pasteur that offers cutting edge training in a large variety of topics covering Molecular and Cellular Biology, Genetics, Immunology, Microbiology, Genomics, Bioinformatics, Structural Biology, Enzymology and Metabolism, Biological Chemistry, Virology, Parasitology, Medical Mycology, Epidemiology, Infectiology, Imaging, Neurosciences, Developmental Biology and Systems Biology.
 They have access to a stimulating technological environment to carry out their research project.
 This includes opportunities to conduct technological and methodological co-developments on high-end equipment under the supervision/in partnership with technology platforms or service and research units (UTechS).
 In addition, PPU students will receive specific courses on soft skills, as Oral Presentation, Journal Club, Workshop on Ethics, French Lessons.
 (Educational program)

 Students are part of the Pasteurian community with whom they share their passion for science or technology, and their wish to contribute to the prevention and treatment of diseases.
 Students are immersed in an exciting, dynamic and interactive research environment including access to a large variety of technology platforms with state-of-the art expertise and equipment.

 They can extend their knowledge by attending specialized courses and benefit from a vast seminar program attracting major speakers from all over the world.
 At the end of their studies (typically three years), students defend their PhD according to European guidelines.

 The call opens in September and students are selected on a competitive basis.
-Candidates are first selected by host laboratories, then their applications are presented to a had hoc selection committee by mid-November.
-Candidates who are short listed by the selection committee are then interviewed during February, with results communicated by the end of February.
+Candidates are first selected by host laboratories, then their applications are presented to a had hoc selection committee by mid-December.
+Candidates who are short listed by the selection committee are then interviewed early February, with results communicated by mid-February.
 Selected students are enrolled in the following October for a three-year contract.

 Students selected for the PPU program receive a salary from Institut Pasteur including a benefits package (health insurance, unemployment insurance and retirement plan).
 The program beneficiates from financial support by Institut Pasteur, the European Community, partner institutions, governmental agencies and/or private foundations.